 Heart valves play a crucial role in regulating the flow of blood through the heart.
 If they become diseased you can experience physical symptoms such as breathlessness and angina-related stress pain that can affect your quality of life - as well as causing you anxiety about your health.
 For most people, replacing the diseased valves with artificial ones will help to improve your quality of life.

-It's understandable to worry when we hear that there is something wrong with any part of our heart.
+It's understandable to worry when we hear that there is something wrong with any part of our heart, such as heart valve disease.
 As well as being worried when told you have a heart problem you may well have been experiencing angina-related chest pain and breathlessness.

 Heart valves open and close to allow blood to flow in and out of the four chambers of the heart in the correct direction.
 If they are damaged through infection or disease they either do not open properly or do not close tightly enough.
 Both problems mean the heart has to pump harder.

 During a valve replacement operation, your surgeon will replace the diseased valve with either a tissue valve made from human or animal tissue or a mechanical valve.
 The new valve will relieve the strain and eases the symptoms of breathlessness and chest pain due to angina.
 This treatment helps to improve the condition of your heart and overall health.

 You'll be asleep during this procedure as you'll have had a general anaesthetic and you usually need to be in hospital for around six days.

 Since 2007 we've invested £500 million into our hospitals and staff; all of our patients can gain rapid access to some of the latest generation equipment and treatment.

 If you decide to have this procedure with us, you’ll be looked after by an expert consultant and an experienced and dedicated team who understand what you’re feeling and who are committed to your wellbeing.